 - The eve of the ride, from 11am to 10pm at the Finley Center.

 What is a Mass Start?
+How does rider staging work?

-We send out several messages about how to self-stage in the months leading up to the GranFondo.
 It’s important for people to understand at what spot in the mass start their preferred pace and athletic ability should be.
 We’ll have signs indicating where riders of certain paces and route lengths should place themselves.
 We’ll encourage you to stage further back than you think: it’s far more prudent to plan for a slower start pace than to plan to charge out of the gate on a 103 (or 65, or even a 32) mile ride.
 In the end though, we trust that you’ll have the judgement to ride responsibly all day long, beginning with where you line up to start.

 Is the event timed?